 • Affective: Motivate students interest in geophysics with examples relevant to urban and environmental geophysics

-• Cognitive: Empower students to use place their geoscience and geophysics learning in the context of a classification hierarchy
+• Cognitive: Empower students to place their geoscience and geophysics learning in the context of a classification hierarchy

 Context for Use

-This first unit is intended for students without exposure to geosciences or geophysics and may be a first exposure to the concept of measuring Earth's subsurface environment to support research, industry, and management tasks in the context of daily life.
+This first unit is intended for students without exposure to geosciences or geophysics and may be a first exposure to the concept of measuring earth's subsurface environment to support research, industry, and management tasks in the context of daily life.

 Description and Teaching Materials